February

 Lawn Care

 Fescue lawns are beginning to green up and need to be fed with 16-4-8 (8-10 pounds per 1,000 square feet).
 Spot spray broadleaf weeds with a 2-4-D weed spray.
-Seed or overseed fescue lawns beginning in late Feb.
+Seed or overseed fescue lawns beginning late this month.
 Measure your lawn for square footage.
 Bring your measurement to Northside and we'll help you determine how much seed and fertilizer you need to have the best lawn in your neighborhood.
 Set your lawn mower blade high to mow over lirope and other ornamental grass to eliminate ugly leaves.
 They will grow back beautifully.
 Bermuda needs a dose of lime and Fertilome Weed Free Zone as needed.

 Perennials